DNSC-6290-Group-6/Assignments/README.md

 ## 7.)
 Ethical Considerations
-* Describe potential negative impacts of using your group’s best remediated model:
+* Potential negative impacts of using EBM model:
-    * Consider math or software problems
-    * Consider real-world risks: who, what, when and how?
+    * Outdated packages used to create the EBM model could affect the level of discrimination, security, and accuracy within the model.
+    * Variables from the HDMA data, like loan_to_value_ratio_std, can improve accuracy for the EBM model and simultaneously bring bias as a result of inherent structural inequities.
+    * Implementing the EBM model without having an appeal mechanism in place for people who are not given a mortgage or are charged a high APR could result in serious financial and life problems for those individuals.

-* Describe potential uncertainties relating to the impacts of using your group’s best remediated
+potential uncertainties relating to the impacts of using your group’s best remediated
 model:
   * Consider math or software problems
   * Consider real-world risks: who, what, when and how?